Nasal Cancer In Dogs

 If your pet displays these signs or symptoms of nasal cancer, have your pet examined by your primary care veterinarian as soon as possible.

-- Checking for obstruction of air flow in each nasal opening
+- Evaluation of airflow through each nasal opening

 - Nasal and/or nasal radiographs